daddy-cool/highlogger/README.md

 debug('this is a debug message');
 ```
-In the example this message would only be logged if "foobar" is a included debug prefix/key.
+In the example this message would only be logged if "foobar" is a included debug key.

 ###### debug(message...)
 Accepts multiple parameters of any type and will pass them on with `debug` severity to transporters.